matt002/GaitPy/README.md

 The Digital Medicine & Translational Imaging group at Pfizer, Inc supported the development of this package.

 ## License
-Gaitpy is under the MIT license
+GaitPy is under the MIT license